Academic Integrity and Intellectual Property Rights

 - Assignment of a grade of F in the course

-- If the student denies the allegation of academic dishonesty, if the case is a second violation or if the faculty member believes the severity of the incident may warrant a sanction more severe than is available to faculty, the faculty member will forward a written summary (Academic Dishonesty Report Form) of the incident to the Office of Civility and Community Standards.
-The summary must include relevant evidence.
-The Conduct Review Officer will institute disciplinary proceedings listed in the Student Code of Conduct in the Student Handbook.
-In all cases, the disciplinary proceedings will begin with a pre-hearing conference between the Conduct Review Officer and the accused student.
-During the pre-hearing conference, the accused student(s) will have the opportunity to discuss and review all evidence as well as ask questions about the charges and the options available for resolution.
-During the pre-hearing conference the student will be presented with the following options:
+- If the student denies the allegation of academic dishonesty, the faculty member will report this to the Office of Civility and Community Standards.
+The Director or appointed designee of the Office of Civility and Community Standards will institute disciplinary proceedings listed in the Student Code of Conduct in the Student Handbook.
+In all cases, the disciplinary proceedings will begin with an information gathering meeting between the Direcotr or appointed designee.
+During this meeting, the accused student(s) will have the opportunity to discuss and review all evidence, ask questions about the process, request an advocate, and/or discuss options available for resolution.
+During the information gathering meeting, the student will be presented with the following options:

-The formal hearing process is outlined in the Student Handbook.
-Pending the outcome of an investigation that is not resolved at the end of a semester or summer session, the faculty member must assign a grade of NG (no grade) to the student until resolution and sanctioning (if applicable).
+Formal resolution option(s) are outlined in the Student Handbook.
+If an outcome has not been determined at the end of a semester or summer session, the faculty member must assign a grade of NG (no grade) to the student until resolution and sanctioning (if applicable).

 - Written reprimand